 We’ve worked with countless websites over the years, and one trend we continue to see, especially among small businesses, is the rise of the single-page website.

 If you’re unfamiliar with the concept, a single-page website contains all your core content, such as services, about, and contact details, on one scrollable page.
-Each section is visually separated, usually with clear headers and colors, rather than spread across multiple dedicated pages.
+Each section is visually separated, usually with clear headers and colors, rather than content spread across multiple dedicated pages.

-– It’s Great for Proof of Concept Websites
+Single-Pagers are Great for Proof of Concept Websites

 If you’re an early-stage small business needing an online presence to support fundraising, sales conversations, or product launches, consult with a web design team, like Uplancer, for help today.
+We can help distill your messaging and take the common sense approach to your marketing site.

 When executed well, these soft launch sites: